p-j-miller/nsort/README.md

  nsort sorts lines into increasing order.

+ As of version 2v0, input and output files can be directly specified on the command line.
 ```
- Usage: nsort [-nquv?h]
+  Usage: nsort [-nquv?h] [-o ofile] [ifile]
+	nsort sorts stdin or ifile if thats given on the command line.
 	-n lines are assumed to start with numbers and sorting is done on these.
-     if the numbers are identical they are sorted as strings
+	   if the numbers are identical the lines are sorted as strings
-     non-numeric lines will sort first (so a csv files header should stay first)
 	-q sort on initial numbers in double quotes (implies -n)
-     otherwise (no -n or -q option given) sort lines as strings
+	   otherwise sort lines as strings
 	-u only print lines that are unique (ie deletes duplicates)
+	-o save sorted output in ofile (by default its written to stdout)
 	-v verbose output (to stderr) - prints execution time etc
 	-? or -h prints (this) help message then exists
+	If [ifile] is provided input is read from this (single) file, otherwise stdin is read
+	It is OK for ofile and ifile to be the same file, but clearly the original contents of the file are lost in this case
  ```

   For Windows use a compiled file is supplied (nsort.exe).